zwave-js/node-zwave-js/docs/config-files/style-guide.md

 ## Device Descriptions

 These should generally conform to the name under which the device is sold.
-If the description merely mirrors the label, it should be omitted instead.
+If the description merely mirrors the label, it should be omitted.
 Remove the manufacturer name from the description, if present.
 For example:

 ```diff
 	// Yale YDM3109